bytesharky/docker-dns/README.md

-# Docker DNS Forwarder: Resolve Container Names to IPs on Host Machine
+# Docker DNS Forwarder

+**Resolve Container Names to IPs from Host Machine**

-In Docker, containers can typically access each other by their container names (relying on Docker's built-in DNS at `127.0.0.11`).
-However, the **host machine cannot resolve container names by default**.
+In a Docker environment, containers can usually access each other directly by their container names (relying on Docker's built-in DNS service 127.0.0.11).
+However, the host machine cannot resolve container names by default, which brings inconvenience to accessing containers from the host.

-This tool —— the **Docker DNS Forwarder** , solves this problem: it allows the host to access container services directly using domain names in the format `container-name.custom-suffix`, **no port mapping required, no hosts file modification needed**.
+Traditional solutions all have obvious drawbacks:

+- Port Mapping: Requires manual binding of container ports to the host, which is prone to port clutter and difficulty in memorization;

+- Fixed Container IP: Lacks flexibility in IP management; reconfiguration is needed when scaling or adjusting containers;

+- Monitoring Docker sock File and Maintaining hosts: Requires root privileges, posing potential security risks, and the configuration and maintenance are cumbersome;

+- Deploying Local DNS Service: Redundant in functions and bloated in size; deploying it merely for resolving container names is an overkill.

+**Docker DNS Forwarder is specifically designed to address the above pain points:**

+It is a lightweight DNS forwarder running in a Docker container based on the scratch image, with an image size of only 1.5MB.
+Its core logic is "precise forwarding, refusal for non-matching requests" — it does not provide an independent DNS service, but only forwards domain name resolution requests matching the pattern "container name + custom suffix" to Docker's built-in DNS (127.0.0.11).
+All other domain name requests are rejected (return REFUSED), and the host machine will automatically switch to public DNS for resolution, which does not affect normal internet access at all.

+**Extremely Simple Usage**

+Only two steps are required to enable the host to resolve container names:

+1. Map port 53 of the forwarder container to the host machine;

+2. Set the preferred DNS address of the host machine to127.0.0.1.

+After that, you can directly access containers from the host using the domain name format container-name.custom-suffix, without the need for tedious operations such as port mapping, fixing container IPs, or modifying the hosts file.

 ## Read this in other languages